This guide has information to prepare you for living and working on a New Zealand dairy farm.

 Your attitude is really important

-At the start there will be someone to supervise you while you gain skills and work experience.
-Once you have been on the farm for a while, you will be expected to make work decisions yourself, and to be able to work on your own without being told what to do all the time.
+When you start work, there will be someone to supervise you while you gain skills and work experience.
+After a while, you will be expected to make work decisions yourself and to be able to work on your own without being told what to do all the time.

 Looking after yourself